jdesignermayor/goldenRace/README.md

 ### Important thing

 ```
-For the process of data transmission between the components, I understand that it is best to use the @Input @Output decorators, but in this case observables are being used with RXJS
+For the process of data transmission between the components, I understand that it is best to use the @Input & @Output decorators, but in this case observables are being used with RXJS inside of ball.service.ts,

 ```